iProov/flutter/README.md

 ## Introduction

-The iProov Biometrics Flutter SDK wraps iProov's existing native [iOS](https://github.com/iProov/ios) (Swift) and [Android](https://github.com/iProov/android) (Java) SDKs behind a Dart interface for use from within your Flutter app.
+The iProov Biometrics Flutter SDK wraps iProov's native [iOS](https://github.com/iProov/ios) (Swift) and [Android](https://github.com/iProov/android) (Java) SDKs behind a Dart interface for use from within your Flutter app.

 We also provide an API Client written in Dart to call our [REST API v2](https://eu.rp.secure.iproov.me/docs.html) from a Flutter app, which can be used from your Flutter app to request tokens directly from the iProov API (note that this is not a secure way of getting tokens, and should only be used for demo/debugging purposes).